nrdave/dotfiles/README.md

 ## Miscellaneous Scripts

 Aside from the dedicated dotfiles I have, I also use a few scripts I wrote.
-Those are:

 These are files in `~/.local/bin`, which is where I put any programs I want on PATH (pretty sure that follow the FreeDesktop Home Directory Specification).